apimobi/apimobi/README.md

 ## 🌳🌳 Hi there 👋 🌳🌳

 - 🔭 I’m currently working on ... several personal projects, particulary with Next.js and React
-- 🌱 I’m currently learning ...
-Next.js
+- 🌱 I’m currently learning Clean architecture ...

 🌳🌳🌳